liabru/matter-js/README.md

 This license is also supplied with the release and source code.
 <br/>As stated in the license, absolutely no warranty is provided.

-### Similar Projects

-If you need a more complete engine, check out jswiki's list of [Physics libraries](https://github.com/bebraw/jswiki/wiki/Physics-libraries)